mendix/docs/content/apidocs-mxsdk/mxsdk/changing-things-in-the-model.md

 To create new elements, use the `create` methods, as this will create an element detached from the model.
 Please note that after creating an element, you have to assign it to a property before it actually becomes part of your model.
 For example, a new `Attribute` element should be pushed onto the `attributes` array of an entity.
 If you want to create an element and attach it to the model directly, you can use `createIn`.

 An element is always in a specific state: new, attached, detached, or deleted.
 The state determines what changes can be applied to the element.
-For a full description of these states and their characteristics, see [Element States](element-states).
+For a full description of these states and their characteristics, see the [Element States](#es) section below.

 All non-list-like properties can be altered simply using assignments.
 List-like properties are essentially JavaScript arrays, so to alter them you can just replace them or use JavaScript's built-in [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) functions such as `push`.